Skip to main content

 Explanation: Because nums[0] + nums[1] == 9, we return [0, 1].

-The simplest approach is to check every pair of numbers:
+The simplest approach checks every pair of numbers.

 def twoSum(nums, target):